laduplessis/blotter/news/_posts/2016-08-30-Adding-a-new-tutorial.md

 - **precooked-runs:** Log and tree files from a BEAST run.
 - **scripts:** Any additional scripts needed for pre- or postprocessing.
 - **figures:** Figures used in the tutorial document.

+At the moment the website simply detects PDF files in the root and displays those, as well as the `README.md` file.
+We should add a script to:

+1. Convert `README.md` to a `.tex` file.
+1. Compile any `.tex` files in the root to PDFs.

+That would make it unnecessary to store the compiled PDFs in the tutorial repository.